KimJacobus/calculator/DEV.md

 - functionality of what to do when other button is clicked except of equal is gonna need some work.

-- stashNum and math isn't working properly yet.
+- stashNum and math isn't working properly yet. you have to recheck the entire logic behind stashing in amount 2 and getting in amount 1;

+* try to make localStorage functionality work ?

 <!-- - Have no idea why amountOne suddenly works as a global variable. -->

 <!-- - the effects press function should be more dynamic : you can't use setAttribute, you have to use classlist